DMaroo/mpc_path_planner/README.md

 It uses ROS to communicate the position and velocity data from and to a turtlesim node.

+This branch is the commented version of the `bicycle` branch.

 ## Instructions

 ### Build